kranthimunjam/DSA/JavaCheatSheet.md

     return new int[]{1,2,3};
 }
 ```
-Cloning of arrays: A clone of 1D arrays is deep-copy.
+**Cloning of arrays:** A clone of 1D arrays is `deep-copy`.
 ```java
 int[] cloneArray = intArray.clone();
 //prints false as deep copy is created for cloneArray. references are different System.out.println(intArray == cloneArray);
 ```
-A clone of a multi-dimensional array (like Object[][]) is a "shallow copy" however, which is to say that it creates only a single new array with each element array a reference to an original element array, but subarrays are shared.
+A clone of a multi-dimensional array (like Object[][]) is a `shallow copy` however, which is to say that it creates only a single new array with each element array a reference to an original element array, but subarrays are shared.
 ```java
 int[][] intArray = {{1,2,3},{4,5}};
 int[][] cloneArray = intArray.clone();